Skip to Content

 The California Reporting Project

-These people are among more than 4,000 seriously injured or killed by law enforcement officers in California between 2016 and 2024.
+These people are among more than 4,500 who were seriously injured or killed by law enforcement officers in California from 2016 to 2024.
 Although local governments collect detailed reports about these uses of force, including the results of internal investigations and disciplinary actions, they don’t release this information in a systematic way to the public.

 But in 2018, California legislators passed a new law enabling people to request records about serious uses of force and misconduct by police.
 My goal is to unlock the information in these now-public records and transform it into data so people can easily look up information about a specific use of force, officer or agency.

 I knew that agencies would not release the records without a coordinated request effort.
 I also knew that we needed to identify small jurisdictions to track officers working in places like welfare departments or rail stations.
-So I joined other reporters to form a collaboration requesting records from more than 700 law enforcement agencies and their overseers.
+So I joined other reporters to form a collaboration requesting records from nearly 700 law enforcement and oversight agencies.